Image from Canva

-The answer is this--despite its coverage in the media, most sellers don’t really understand what home staging involves or how it can benefit them.
+Why do many homeowners forego staging their homes?
+The answer is this—despite its positive coverage in the media and real estate shows, most sellers don’t really understand what home staging involves or how it benefits them.

 Staging typically involves the following:

 - Decluttering: Purging or storing excess furniture, accessories, and everyday items to make the home look spacious.